vargacypher/aisuite/guides/cohere.md

 ## Create a Chat Completion

-Install the `openai` Python client:
+Install the `cohere` Python client:

 Example with pip:
 ```shell